apptentive/apptentive-ios/README.md

 ## Apptentive Demo App

-The Apptentive sample application `FeedbackDemo` is included in this repository along with the SDK.
+The Apptentive sample application `iOSDemo` is included in the `Demo` directory in this repository.

-Use FeedbackDemo to test Apptentive's features before integrating the SDK in your app.
-Set your API key and app ID in AppDelegate.m, and then add your events to ViewController.m.
+Use iOSDemo to test Apptentive's features before integrating the SDK in your app.

 Message Center, the Ratings Prompt, Surveys, and [other Apptentive interactions](http://www.apptentive.com/docs/ios/features/) can all be tested before integrating Apptentive in your own app.
+See the `README.md` file in the `Demo` directory for more information.

+# Apptentive Example App

+To see an example of how the Apptentive iOS SDK can be integrated with your app, take a look at the `iOSExample` app in the `Example` directory in this repository.

+The example app shows you how to integrate using CocoaPods, set your API key, engage events, and integrate with Message Center.
+See the `README.md` file in the `Example` directory for more information.

 ## Contributing